Isss11/Random-Art-Generator/README.md

 # GrandRiverRenegadesHackTheJob2022
 This is the repository of team "Grand River Renegades" project at "Hack the Job" 2022.
 ## Random Art Generator
-A random art generator created with python, tkinter, and pycario
+A random art generator created with python, tkinter, pycario and Tcl themes.

 ### General Info